tewarid/tewarid.github.io/_posts/2016/2016-10-28-usb-serial-firmware-for-atmega32u4.md

 ---
 layout: default
 title: USB Serial firmware for ATmega32U4
-tags: usb serial atmega32u4 adafruit
+tags: usb serial atmega32u4 adafruit atmel studio
 ---

 This post shows how to create USB Serial firmware for the ATmega32U4 found on Adrafruit's excellent [breakout board](https://www.adafruit.com/products/296), using Atmel Studio 7\.
 The design of the breakout board is [available](https://github.com/adafruit/Atmega32u4-Breakout-Board) at GitHub, so is the [Fritzing part](https://github.com/adafruit/Fritzing-Library) used in the figure below.
 The source code of the USB Serial firmware discussed here can also be [forked](https://github.com/tewarid/atmega32u4-usb-serial) at GitHub.